Wassily Kandinsky: Personal life

 After graduating in 1892, Kandinsky married his cousin, Anja Chimiakina, and became a lecturer in Jurisprudence at the University of Moscow.

 In the summer of 1902, Kandinsky invited Gabriele Münter to join him at his summer painting classes just south of Munich in the Alps.
 She accepted the offer and their relationship became more personal than professional.
 In 1911, the German expressionist painter was one of several artists joining Kandinsky in his Blue Rider (Der Blaue Reiter) group, which ended with the onset of World War I.

 Kandinsky and Münter became engaged in the summer of 1903 while he was still married to Anja and travelled extensively through Europe, Russia and North Africa until 1908.
-He separated from Anja in 1911.
+He was divorced from Anja in 1911.

 From 1906 to 1908, Kandinsky travelled across Europe.
 In 1909, Münter bought a summerhouse in the small Bavarian town of Murnau and the couple happily entertained colleagues there.
 The property is still known as Russenhaus and she would later use the basement to hide many works (by Kandinsky and others) from the Nazis.
 Upon returning to Munich, Kandinsky founded the Neue Kunstler Vereinigung (New Artists' Association) in 1909.

 He returned to Moscow in 1914 when the first World War broke out.
 The relationship between Kandinsky and Münter worsened due to mutual tensions and disappointments over his lack of commitment to marriage.
 Their relationship formally ended in 1916 in Stockholm.

 In 1916, he met Nina Nikolaevna Andreevskaya (1899–1980), whom he married on 11 February 1917 when she was 17 or 18 and he was 50 years old.
 At the end of 1917, they had a son, Wsevolod, or Lodya as he was called in the family.
 Lodya died in June 1920 and there were no more children.